Over the last 30 years, real estate journalist Lois Weiss has become the “Voice of Real Estate.”

 Equally fascinated by politics, she conducted news and election polling for NBC News Elections and has covered the presidential primary season in New Hampshire, several Democratic National Conventions, as well as the D.C. inaugurations of Jimmy Carter and Donald Trump for various publications.

-She and her husband Eric, a retired New York City tax certiorari attorney, now split their time between New York’s Westchester County and Lake Norman in North Carolina and have three grown children.
+She and her late husband Eric, a retired New York City tax certiorari attorney, split their time between New York’s Westchester County and Lake Norman in North Carolina and have three grown children.

 Lois was also a founder and past president of the Friends of the Weinberg Nature Center in Scarsdale, New York.

-On weekends she can be found shooting firearms and photographs or kayaking and sailing.
+On weekends she can be found shooting firearms and photographs.